On calibrated representations and the Plancherel Theorem for affine Hecke algebras: Definitions and setup

 Let $\overline{\scH_L}$ denote the completion of $\scH_L$ with respect to this norm.
 Thus $\overline{\scH_L}$ is a non-commutative $C^*$-algebra.
 This algebra is `liminal'.
 Even better, all irreducible representations of $\overline{\scH_L}$ are finite dimensional, and so by \cite[\S8.8]{dixmier} there exists a probability measure $\mu$ such that

 The measure $\mu$ is the \textit{Plancherel measure}.
 Only those representations of $\scH_L$ which extend to the completion $\overline{\scH_L}$ appear in the Plancherel Theorem.
-It is known \cite[Corollary~6.2]{opdamhanalysis} that these are the \textit{tempered} representations of $\scH_L$.
+It is known \cite[Corollary~6.2]{opdamhanalysis} that these are the \textit{tempered} representations of $\scH_L$ (see \cite[\S2.7]{opdamhanalysis} for the definition).

-Calculating the Plancherel measure explicitly for rank~$2$ algebras (including explicit constructions of the required representations) is a main aim of this paper.
-The technique follows the general technique of~\cite{opdamhanalysis}.
-The starting point is the elementary trace generating function formula from~\cite{opdamtrace} (see also~\cite{PS}).
-Let us describe this formula.

 If $t\in\Hom(L,\CC^{\times})$ we write $t^{\lambda}=t(\lambda)$.
 The Weyl group $W_0$ acts on $\Hom(L,\CC^{\times})$ by the formula $(wt)^{\lambda}=t^{w^{-1}\lambda}$.
 Following \cite{opdamtrace}, define a function $G_t:\scH_L\to\CC$ by